asarra/guardian/README.md

 - sudo systemctl enable tailscaled.service
 - sudo tailscale up
 - sudo systemctl start tailscale-serve.service

-- With a tailscale connected client you can now connected to the docker services
+With a tailscale connected client you can now connected to the docker services:
+- tailscale serve status